AeronR/configure-ad/README.md

 <h3>Install Active Directory</h3>

 <sub>***Active Directory is a directory service developed by Microsot thatstores and manages information about users, computers, and resources in a network.
-It provides a centralized management and authentication, enalabing administrators
+It provides a centralized management and authentication, enabling administrators to control access to network resources and enforce security policies.
+Active Directory simplifies user manageent, imporves network security, and ehances produtivity by allowing seamless access to resources across multiple domains.
+It plays a vital role in Windows-based networks, providing a scalable and efficient infrasturcture for user authentication, resource organization, and policy enforcement***</sub>